LOS-ESSnet/Paris-Hackathon/tools/tools.md

 ## High-level tools

+### Centralised LOSD Publication Platform

+The Centralised LOSD Publication Platform is a set of tools that have been thoroughly studied and deployed/adapted by [Derilinx](https://derilinx.com/), [ADAPT](https://www.adaptcentre.ie/) and [Insight](https://www.insight-centre.org/) to form the LOSD publication pipeline: Data Cataloging, Conversion, Publishing, and Visualisation and Analysis.

+Details about the LOSD Publication pipeline are available [here](losd.md).

 ### DSD Editor

 The [DSD Editor](https://github.com/LOS-ESSnet/DSD-Editor) is a prototype web app designed to edit [Data Cube](https://www.w3.org/TR/vocab-data-cube/) Data Structure Definitions.
 This ReactJS tool is based on [N3.js](https://github.com/rdfjs/N3.js) which provides a local RDF store.
 Import, export, create and edit your RDF data!

-### Open Cube Toolkit

-The [Open Cube Toolkit](http://opencube-toolkit.eu/) is a collection of tools designed to work with RDF data cubes.

-### Centralised LOSD Publication Platform

-The Centralised LOSD Publication Platform is a set of tools that have been thoroughly studied and deployed/adapted by [Derilinx](https://derilinx.com/), [ADAPT](https://www.adaptcentre.ie/) and [Insight](https://www.insight-centre.org/) to form the LOSD publication pipeline: Data Cataloging, Conversion, Publishing, and Visualisation and Analysis.

-Details about the LOSD Publication pipeline are available [here](losd.md).

 ### DSD Loader

 The [DSD Loader](https://github.com/Landalvic/los-hackathon) is a React + Java tool that allows to load, create and modify [Data Cube](https://www.w3.org/TR/vocab-data-cube/) Data Structure Definitions and to load the corresponding data into an RDF triple store.
 It can also be used to visualize the data as XML or JSON.

+### Open Cube Toolkit

+The [Open Cube Toolkit](http://opencube-toolkit.eu/) is a collection of tools designed to work with RDF data cubes.

+### Tools from the OpenGovIntelligence project

+The [GitHub repository](https://github.com/OpenGovIntelligence) of the project contains the source code of the tools developed during the Open Cube and the OpenGovIntelligence projects.